fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 <summary>Era of Jinns</summary>

+### Jinns

+Short version
+Jinn: Overview
+Iblis
+Era of Jinn on Earth
+Sulayman Having Power Over Jinn
+The Prophet Muhammad sww and Jinn
+Classification of Jinn
+Jinn in Christianity
+Ruqya (Exorcism)

 Allah created jinns from smokeless fire🔥, the edge of the flame.

 Jinns are the only creatures besides human beings that have a free will and they will be judged according to their deeds.

+Jinn are mentioned approximately 29 times in the Quran.

+ Surah Al Hijr verse 27 , Allah says:

+    "And the jinn We created before from scorching fire."

+It is also mentioned in Surah Rahman, verse 15 :

+    "And He created the jinn from a smokeless flame of fire."

+Holy Prophet (P.B.U.H) also said the same thing mentioned in the above verses that,

+> “The Angels were created from light and the Jinn from smokeless fire.”
+(Sahih Muslim)

+    "And I did not create the jinn and mankind except to worship Me."
+    Quran, Surah Al-Dhariyat ayah 56

+The above verse shows the same core purpose of life for both the humans and the jinn.
+Their purpose of life is not very different from the humans as they are ordered by Allah to do the same good deeds as humans do and they are supposed to obey and worship one and only God “Allah”.
+Like in humans there are two broader categories, Muslims and Non-Muslims, similarly in jinn there are the same two main divisions (the Muslims and Non-Muslims).

+Many Non-Muslims enter into the religion Islam despite of having a Non-Muslim background because of some influence towards the religion Islam.
+Same is the case with jinn; the Non-Muslim jinn can also turn Muslims if they get inspired by the religion Islam.

+At the time of Prophet Mohammad (P.B.U.H), a group of jinn were turned into Muslims when they heard the recitation of Holy Quran.
+At that time Allah revealed the following verses of Surah Jinn on Prophet Mohammad (P.B.U.H),

+    Say, [O Muhammad], "It has been revealed to me that a group of the jinn listened and said, 'Indeed, we have heard an amazing Qur'an.
+It guides to the right course, and we have believed in it.
+And we will never associate with our Lord anyone.'"
+    Quran 72:1-2

+The lives of jinn are very similar to the humans, they eat, they drink, they marry, they have their children, and even they are instructed and guided the same way as humans.
+We can clearly understand this statement by the following verse of Surah Al-An’am.

+    "O company of jinn and mankind, did there not come to you messengers from among you, relating to you My verses and warning you of the meeting of this Day of yours?"
+They will say, "We bear witness against ourselves"; and the worldly life had deluded them, and they will bear witness against themselves that they were disbelievers.
+    Quran [6:130]

+This verse shows that messengers were not only sent down to guide the humans but they were sent down to guide both the humans and jinn.

 Jinns have males and females, they have different religions, tribes, nations.

-Jinn are mentioned approximately 29 times in the Quran.
+The jinn live in the parallel world to the humans and since they live in the different dimension the flow of time there is different too.
+Hence, the life span of jinn is different and believed t obe much longer.

+There are believers and unbelievers both, in regard to this creature “jinn”.
+The unbelievers are called “Satan”.
+Iblis was the jin who turned into unbeliever when he was asked by Allah to prostrate in front of Adam (A.S) but he refused and he was cast out of heaven.
+Now, we call Iblis a Satan because he is an unbeliever.
+Jinn have the powers to see us but we (humans) cannot see them.
+The believers among the jinn try to take us on the wrong path and they try to take us away from the remembrance of Allah.
+Allah has already made us aware of this in the Surah Al-Araf, verse 27:

+    “O children of Adam, let not Satan tempt you as he removed your parents from Paradise, stripping them of their clothing to show them their private parts.
+Indeed, he sees you, he and his tribe, from where you do not see them.
+Indeed, We have made the devils allies to those who do not believe”.

+The above verse clearly states that jinn have the power to see humans and to take possessions on the humans.
+The only way to keep ourselves safe from the evil beings is to pray five times, to walk on the path which Allah and His messenger (P.B.U.H) has shown us, and to follow the teaching of Quran, Sunnah, and Hadith.

 In Islamic tradition, Muhammad was sent as a prophet to both human and jinn communities, and that prophets and messengers were sent to both communities.
 Traditionally, the 72nd surah, Al-Jinn, named after them, is held to tell about the revelation to jinn and several stories mention one of Muhammad's followers accompanied him, witnessing the revelation to the jinn.

 In the story of Solomon they appear as nature spirits comparable to Talmudic shedim.
 Solomon was gifted by God to talk to animals and spirits.
 God granted him authority over the rebellious jinn and devils forcing them to build the First Temple.
 In other instances, the Quran tells about Pagan Arabs, calling jinn for help, instead of God.
 The Quran reduced the status of jinn from that of tutelary deities to that of minor spirits, usually paralleling humans.